mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

-was that we were dealing with a testing suite that wasn't complete, and where tests didn't all follow the same patterns, some would test flows, other would test just parts of a page, so it was hard to define where to add the accessibility checks so they would bring the more value.
+was that we were dealing with a testing suite that wasn't complete, and where tests didn't all follow the same patterns, some would test flows, other would test just parts of a page, so it was hard to define where to add the accessibility checks so they would bring the most value.

 To add accessibility checks, simply install the add-on.